xiaoyang-sde/knowledge-base/docs/mathematics/statistics/02-interval-estimation.md

 - If the sample size is large enough, $\frac{\bar{X} - \bar{Y} - (\mu_x - \mu_y)}{\sqrt{\frac{\sigma_x^2}{n_x} + \frac{\sigma_y^2}{n_y}}} \sim N(0, 1)$.
 - If the sample size is small, the confidence interval is $(\bar{X} - \bar{Y} \pm t_0 S_p \sqrt{\frac{1}{n_x} + \frac{1}{n_y}})$, where $S_p = \sqrt{\frac{(n_x - 1) S_x^2 + (n_y - 1) S_y^2}{n_x + n_y - 2}}$.
 When $\sigma_x = \sigma_y$, the degree of freedom is $n_x + n_y - 2$.

-## Confidence Interval for Proportion
+## Confidence Interval of Proportion

 Let $X_1, \dots, X_n$ be samples drawn from a distribution $X$ and $E_k$ be the event that $X_k \in [a, b]$, where $P(X_k \in [a, b]) = p$.
 Let $Y \sim b(n, p)$ be the number of measurements in $[a, b]$ out of the $n$ observations, which is an unbiased estimator of $p$.
 The confidence interval for $p$ is the interval $[\frac{Y}{n} - \epsilon, \frac{Y}{n} + \epsilon]$ such that $p$ is contained in the interval with a probability of at least $1 - \alpha$.